Bidur-Khanal/Bidur-Khanal.github.io/_pages/about.md

 [**Jun 2023**] Attended MICCAI, 2023 at Vancouver, Canada to present our work on "Improving medical image classification in noisy labels using only self-supervised pretraining".

-[**Jun 2023**] Our paper titled "mproving medical image classification in noisy labels using only self-supervised pretraining" at Data Engineering in Medical Imaging workshop, MICCAI, 2023.
+[**Jun 2023**] Our paper titled "Improving medical image classification in noisy labels using only self-supervised pretraining" got accepted at [Data Engineering in Medical Imaging workshop](https://demi-workshop.github.io/), MICCAI, 2023.

 [**Jul 2023**] Presented our work on "M-VAAL: Multimodal variational adversarial active learning for downstream medical image analysis tasks" at MIUA 2023, Aberdeen, United Kingdom.

 [**Jun 2023**] Our paper titled "M-VAAL: Multimodal variational adversarial active learning for downstream medical image analysis tasks" got accepted at [Conference on Medical Image Understanding and Analysis (MIUA)](https://www.abdn.ac.uk/events/conferences/miua2023.php) 2023 for Oral presentation.

-[**Feb 2023**] Attended [SPIE Medical Imaging]((https://spie.org/conferences-and-exhibitions/medical-imaging/program?SSO=1)) 2023 at San Diego, California, US to present our poster.
+[**Feb 2023**] Attended [SPIE Medical Imaging]((https://spie.org/conferences-and-exhibitions/medical-imaging/program?SSO=1)) 2023 at San Diego, California, US to present our poster on "Investigating the impact of class-dependent label noise in medical image classification".

 [**Nov 2022**] Our paper titled "Investigating the impact of class-dependent label noise in medical image classification" got accepted at [SPIE Medical Imaging](https://spie.org/conferences-and-exhibitions/medical-imaging/program?SSO=1) 2023.